kristinemlarson/gnssrefl/README.md

 then just back out RHdot.
 If (and only if) you invoke -rhdot True, the code will compute and apply the RHdot correction.
 It will also make a second effort to remove outliers.
 Note: if you have a site with a large RHdot correction, you should be cautious of removing too many outliers in the first section of this code as this is really signal, not noise.
-It also does a run of removing frequency biases.
+You can set the outlier criterion with <code>-outlier N</code>, where N is in meters.
+It also makes an attempt to remove frequency biases.

-This is the SC02 site again.
-In the bottom panel you can see that applying the RHdot correction at this site improves the RMS fit from 0.15 to 0.11 meters.
+Here is the SC02 site again - but now from the second section of the code.
+In the bottom panel you can see that applying the RHdot correction at this site improves the
+RMS fit from 0.15 to 0.11 meters.

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/docs/sc02-3.png" width="600"/>